PelionIoT/mbl-docs/Docs/install_mbl_on_device/building_images/development_image.md

-# Developer image build examples
+# Development image build examples

 <span class="tips">**Tip**: If you downloaded an evaluation image, you can skip the build stage [and go directly to writing](../first-image/writing-an-image-to-supported-boards.html).</span>